marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-limitations-with-retrying-execution-strategies-ef6-onwards.md

 When you have configured an execution strategy that results in retries, there are some limitations around the use of transactions.

-### What’s Supported: EF’s Default Transaction Behavior
+### What?s Supported: EF?s Default Transaction Behavior

 By default, EF will perform any database updates within a transaction.
-You don’t need to do anything to enable this, EF always does this automatically.
+You don?t need to do anything to enable this, EF always does this automatically.

 For example, in the following code SaveChanges is automatically performed within a transaction.
-If SaveChanges were to fail after inserting one of the new Site’s then the transaction would be rolled back and no changes applied to the database.
+If SaveChanges were to fail after inserting one of the new Site?s then the transaction would be rolled back and no changes applied to the database.
 The context is also left in a state that allows SaveChanges to be called again to retry applying the changes.

 ```
 using (var db = new BloggingContext())